LovaszAkos/AFP1_nagyprojekt/doc/System Plan.md

 - Secure connection
 - Intuitive/easy to use interface
 - Creative front-end palette
-- Based on PHP language combined with Laravel framework and the user's demands
+- Based on PHP language and the user's demands

 # 5. Functions
 ## 5.1 Participants